ReshmikaD/TSF_GRIP/README.md

 # TSF_GRIP

-Data Science and Business Analytics Internship Tasks

-This repository consists of some tasks done during my internship at The Sparks Foundation.
+This repository consists of some tasks completed during my Data Science and Business Analytics Internship at The Sparks Foundation.